 If your current plan is even more expensive, or you’d be switching multiple lines for your family, you’d be saving even more.
 Multiple lines will make the savings add up quickly.

 We used this information to convince our friends and family to switch to Cricket Wireless almost 4 years ago.
 Needless to say, they still thank us when they get their phone bill.
 We encourage you to do the same!

 Ready to Switch?
-Click here to read our step-by-step guide!
+Read our step-by-step guide now!

 Francisco Maldonado, MD is a personal finance expert who was raised in poverty by a single mother and had to learn everything about personal finance on his own.
 In addition to running The Finance Twins with his twin brother, he’s been featured on Forbes, Business Insider, CNBC, US News, The Simple Dollar, and other top publications.
 Francisco is a physician who borrowed over $200,000 to pay for his medical training and understands debt payoff strategies and frugal living.
 He received his M.D. from the Mayo Clinic School of Medicine, the most selective medical school in the country, and a Bachelor’s degree in physiology from the University of Minnesota.
 He is currently a radiology resident at Northwestern University.